Bayesian modelling and computation utilising directed cycles in multiple network data: Introduction

 Recent methodological developments permit data to be analysed where each observation is a network.
-In Ecology, this arises when recording species' interactions across multiple different areas or sites.
-In this setting, the goal is to model the underlying mechanism that generates the multiple network data.
-Recent studies have focused on the problem of modelling multiple network data utilising (a) a latent space framework (\cite{gollini2016}; \cite{durante2017}; \cite{wang2019joint}; \cite{nielsen2018multiple}; \cite{arroyo2019inference}), (b) a measurement error process (\cite{le2018estimating}; \cite{newman2018estimating}; \cite{peixoto2018reconstructing}; \cite{mantziou2021bayesian}) and (c) distance functions (\cite{lunagomez2020modeling}; \cite{kolaczyk2017averages}; \cite{ginestet2017hypothesis}).
-However none of these models explicitly consider networks' cyclical properties in their formulation.
+In ecology, this arises when recording species' interactions across multiple different areas or sites.
+In this setting, the goal is to model the underlying mechanism that generates the multiple network data \davidsal{and to be able to directly compare networks across different spatial or temporal scales}.
+Recent studies have focused on the problem of modelling multiple network data utilising (a) a latent space framework \citep{gollini2016,durante2017,wang2019joint,nielsen2018multiple,arroyo2021inference}, (b) a measurement error process \citep{le2018estimating,newman2018estimating,peixoto2018reconstructing,mantziou2024bayesian,young2022clustering}, (c) distance functions \citep{lunagomez2020modeling,kolaczyk2020averages,ginestet2017hypothesis,josephs2023bayesian} and (d) a Stochastic Block Model (SBM) structure \citep{josephs2023nested}.
+Another study utilising an SBM structure for modelling multiplex networks is the study of \cite{amini2024hierarchical}.
+Multiplex networks are different to multiple networks as the former refers to networks observed at different layers with edges at each layer having a different interpretation of relation, while in multiple network data, the edges express the same type of relation across networks.
+In \cite{amini2024hierarchical}, the authors propose a hierarchical Stochastic Block Model (SBM) to recover communities of nodes at different network layers.
+However none of these models explicitly consider networks' cyclical properties in their \davidsal{formation, making it difficult to determine the underlying processes that sustain species interactions in the wild, or to measure how they might differ when drivers change.} Recent work utilising subgraph counts to test whether networks arise from a given distribution \citep{maugis2020testing} highlights how network properties, such as cycles, can be valuable in the analysis of network populations.

 Distance-based models offer a way to encode networks' cycle information by incorporating this information in a metric measuring similarity between networks.
 There are a multitude of ways to define a similarity measure between different networks and for a review of these see \cite{donnat2018tracking}.
 However, none of these metrics explicitly consider cycles when measuring network dissimilarity.